MiniProfiler/dotnet/docs/index.md

 Once you're setup, see [**how to profile code**]({{ site.baseurl }}/HowTo/ProfileCode) to get some timings up and running.

 #### Minimum requirements
 MiniProfiler v4 runs on .NET 4.6 and above or .NET Standard 1.5 and above. .NET 4.6+ is required due to all of the `async` support added in v4.
-If you are a version earlier than .NET 4.6, MiniProfiler v3.x is for you.
+If you need to use a version earlier than .NET 4.6, MiniProfiler v3.x is for you.

 #### Links
 * The MiniProfiler for .NET GitHub repo [is located at MiniProfiler/dotnet](https://github.com/MiniProfiler/dotnet).